benhoyt/gosnip/README.md

 "sniplib" package.
 To run Go snippets in your Go programs, see the [sniplib docs](https://godoc.org/github.com/benhoyt/gosnip/sniplib).

+## Why?

+I made gosnip because when coding in Go I often need to try little snippets of code to see what they do, for example, what does `fmt.Printf("%6.3f\n", 1.23)` do again?
+I could use the [Go playground](https://play.golang.org/), but it's nice to be able to use a one-line command.
+Also, I often develop while offline on my bus commute, so don't have access to the online Go playground (yes, I know it's possible to run the Go playground locally).

 ## License

 gosnip is licensed under an open source [MIT license](https://github.com/benhoyt/gosnip/blob/master/LICENSE.txt).